Andrey-RV/SalaryRegister/README.md

 The salary calculation assumes that payment is made on a monthly basis rather than an hourly wage, and that employees work 220 hours per month.

 ## Requirements
-Python 3.10 is required to avoid errors about the use of the new type union operators | (PEP 604).
-Additionally, some annotations from the typing module that have not yet been incorporated into Python's standard library are utilized.
+ -   Python 3.10 to avoid errors about the use of the new type union operators | (PEP 604).
+ -   Pandas;

 To begin using the project, clone or download this repository, and run